-Senbei and arare are crackers you'll find in a variety of shapes and flavors.
-Senbei are commonly known in the West as 'rice crackers', and they can be found salty, flavored with soy sauce, and even wrapped in nori (Japanese seaweed).
+Senbei and arare are crackers you'll find in various shapes and flavors.
+Senbei is commonly known in the West as 'rice crackers .'
+They can be found salty, flavored with soy sauce, and even wrapped in nori (Japanese seaweed).
 But there are dozens of sweet ones, usually served with green tea.
-The Kansai senbei is made with glutinous rice and tends to be more delicate and lightly seasoned than its Kanto counterpart which are crunchier and more richly flavored.
+The Kansai senbei is made with glutinous rice and tends to be more delicate and lightly seasoned than its Kanto counterpart, which is crunchier and more richly flavored.

-Arare are similar to senbei.
+Arare is similar to senbei.
 What really distinguishes the two is the shape.
-Arare are prepared to resemble snow pellets.
-They are smaller than senbei, but both snacks share the variety of ways in which they can be prepared.
-Arare, too can be salty or sweet.
+Arare is prepared to resemble snow pellets.
+They are smaller than senbei, but both snacks share a variety of ways to be prepared.
+Arare, too, can be salty or sweet.
 They are one of the preferred snacks accompanying beer, but also (in different varieties) tea and other drinks.

 2. Coffee Jelly

-Coffee Jelly is perhaps one of the more popular deserts in Japan.
-It's prepared by mixing sweetened coffee with agar, a gelatin made from red algae.
-The jelly is then served on its own, or mixed with a variety of drinks, such as milk, coffee, shakes, or ice cream floats, sundaes, and more.
+Coffee Jelly is perhaps one of the more popular desserts in Japan.
+It's prepared by mixing sweetened coffee with agar agar, a gelatin made from red algae.
+The jelly is then served on its own or mixed with various drinks, such as milk, coffee, shakes, or ice cream floats, sundaes, and more.

 Coffee Jelly is now mostly prepared in Japan, but its origins seem to be in the early 19th century in England.
-During that time it became popular in the United States as well - although the preparation in the west used and uses gelatin, instead of agar.
-This staple desert, unlike many others belonging to a long-lasting Japanese tradition, has made its appearance in the country only in the second decade of the 20th century.
+During that time, it became popular in the United States, although the preparation in the west used and used gelatin instead of agar agar.
+Unlike many others belonging to a long-lasting Japanese tradition, this staple dessert has made its appearance in the country only in the second decade of the 20th century.
 Today you can find it at many cafes and restaurants, and even at convenience stores in Japan!

 Daifuku or Daifukumochi is a small round mochi filled with a variety of ingredients, most commonly pureed adzuki red beans.
-Mochi is a glutinous rice cake used for a variety of dishes, daifuku being one of the most popular.
+Mochi is a glutinous rice cake used for various dishes, daifuku being one of the most popular.
 This confection usually comes in two sizes, small, and large (about the size of a hand's palm).
-The cakes are covered with starch, and at times sugar.
+The cakes are covered with starch and, at times, sugar.

-Daifuku can also be made into an ice cream.
-One variation, called Yukimi Daifuku (Snow-viewing Daifuku), is a mochi cake filled with vanilla, chocolate, or green tea ice cream, and then dipped in coconut milk.
+Daifuku can also be made into ice cream.
+One variation, called Yukimi Daifuku (Snow-viewing Daifuku), is a mochi cake filled with vanilla, chocolate, or green tea ice cream and then dipped in coconut milk.

-Another very popular variation of daifuku is Ichigo Daifuku (strawberry daifuku).
-This desert is served only during strawberry season and it's prepared by wrapping a strawberry with a layer of mochi and red beans paste, making for a very tasty and original treat.
+Another trendy variation of daifuku is Ichigo Daifuku (strawberry daifuku).
+This dessert is served only during strawberry season, and it's prepared by wrapping a strawberry with a layer of mochi and red beans paste, making for a tasty and original treat.

-Some of you may know dorayaki from the very famous manga and anime series Doraemon.
-In the series, the character which gives the name to the manga is addicted to dorayaki.
-He consumes them in massive amounts and they are often used as a plot device in various episodes.
+Some of you may know dorayaki from the famous manga and anime series Doraemon.
+In the series, the character who gives the name to the manga is addicted to dorayaki.
+He consumes them in massive amounts, and they are often used as a plot device in various episodes.

 Dorayaki is a pancake-like sandwich made from castella, a Nagasaki specialty soft cake introduced in Japan by Portuguese merchants in the 16th century.
 The cake is then filled with red beans paste.

-Manju is a confection which presents a myriad of varieties, but the most common one is an outside layer made with flour, rice powder, buckwheat, and kudzu (a plant).
-The filling is of red beans paste (possibly the most common ingredient for Japanese sweets).
-Other fillings include chestnut jam (Kuri Manju), or orange-flavored cream.
+Manju is a confection that presents a myriad of varieties, but the most common one is an outside layer made with flour, rice powder, buckwheat, and kudzu (a plant).
+The filling is made of red beans paste (possibly the most common ingredient for Japanese sweets).
+Other fillings include chestnut jam (Kuri Manju) or orange-flavored cream.

-Similarly to other sweets and dishes in general belonging to Japanese culture, manju, too, has been modified in many areas of Japan.
-The Okinawan manju (also very popular in Hawaii), is prepared with a filling of purple sweet potatoes, butter, milk, sugar, and salt, or with various kinds of bean paste.
+Similar to other sweets and dishes, in general, belonging to Japanese culture, manju, too, has been modified in many areas of Japan.
+The Okinawan manju (also very popular in Hawaii) is prepared with a filling of purple sweet potatoes, butter, milk, sugar, and salt, or with various kinds of bean paste.